 However, the scar was shed off during the battle against Cosmo Entelecheia.
 His other ones may or may not have been removed at the same time.

-Ako has a large scar across her back that is a source of much Angst.
-We still don't know what it's from, though.
+Ako Izumi has a large scar across her back that is a source of much Angst.
+It's implied that it comes from an accident that she was involved into as a kid.

 Konoka's father has several scars on his upper body, presumably from his Ala Rubra days.